ubclaunchpad/rocket/README.md

 # Rocket

-Slack bot for UBC Launch Pad.
+Management and onboarding system for UBC Launch Pad.